Canadian Drugs and Substances Strategy: Evidence

 Collecting data

-We continue to conduct our general population surveys and update them to include sex- and gender-based data.
-This will help us better understand substance use trends among different population groups in Canada.
-Examples include:
+We continue to conduct general population and targeted surveillance activities to better understand substance use trends overall and among different population groups in Canada.
+Latest data:

 Public health officers will work with provinces and territories to collect data on opioid- and stimulant-related deaths and harms.
 They'll use this information to produce national data on opioid- and stimulant-related harms like: